 - Reduced fuel costs.
 With fuel consumption being one of the most pressing costs facing fleets, detecting and reducing excessive fuel use is absolutely crucial to overall efficiency.
 Telematics does this through more direct route planning, reducing job site bottlenecks and cutting engine idling, while also detecting unauthorized vehicle or equipment use (enabling firms to cut down on resulting fuel usage).

-- More cost-effective maintenance.
+- More cost-effective fleet maintenance.
 Telematics warns managers of mechanical issues with vehicles and equipment, which allows them to address these problems sooner and thereby reduce the danger of downtime (which is not only inconvenient but can also have serious knock-on effects for other jobs).
 It also makes scheduling preventative maintenance simpler, which again helps to maximize vehicle and equipment uptime.

 - Better communication.
 Previously, keeping in touch with drivers and operators out in the field could be a complex business.
 Telematics simplifies communication processes and significantly reduces the need for human operators and drivers to check in and report back, automating much of this process.
 As well as ensuring that managers have access to the data they need faster, this allows operators to spend more time concentrating directly on the job in hand.

-- Enhanced safety.
+- Enhanced fleet safety.
 Another crucial consideration (and a central legal responsibility) for firms operating fleets of vehicles and equipment, safety is of paramount importance.
 Telematics improves safety management by monitoring both driver and operative behaviour, and vehicle and equipment performance.
 It allows anomalies – such as unsafe practices – to be detected and addressed quicker.
 It also allows for emergency assistance to be directed straight to the site where it is needed, through location tracking.

 Telematics is also helping both industry and society adapt to the continuing challenges facing major towns and cities.
 The mounting pressure on urban infrastructure (particularly transport) requires industry to take innovative and imaginative measures; this has led to the rise of the so-called ‘smart city’.
 This means, in a nutshell, using data and technology to maximize efficiencies (from energy efficiency to traffic management) and thereby make urban environments more practical, sustainable, secure and liveable for all concerned.